-Stock futures sink, Boeing cutting jobs on COVID-19 fallout
+Dow drop nears 900 points, Microsoft, Chevron lead drop

 |S&P 500

-Boeing announced it will be cutting workers as it reported its fourth straight quarterly loss as the pandemic continues to hurt business.
+Dow members Microsoft, Chevron paced the drop along with Boeing announced it will be cutting workers as it reported its fourth straight quarterly loss as the pandemic continues to hurt business.

 |Ticker